SiniTurk/OTAServer/README.md

 ##Contribute

-You can find issues and submit them in the Issue Tracker or (if you feel like you can improve this program) fork this project on GitHub and drop me a Pull Request and I will get the changes merged eventually
+You can find issues and submit them in the Issue Tracker or (if you feel like you can improve this program) fork this project on GitHub and drop me a Pull Request and I will get the changes merged after a review

 ##License